François Hollande: Marriage and adoption for same-sex couples

 Hollande has also announced his personal support for same-sex marriage and adoption for LGBT couples, and outlined plans to pursue the issue in early 2013.
 In July 2012, Prime Minister Jean-Marc Ayrault announced that "In the first half of 2013, the right to marriage and adoption will be open to all couples, without discrimination", confirming this election promise by Hollande.

-The bill to legalize same-sex marriage, known as Bill no. 344, was introduced to the National Assembly of France on 7 November 2012.
+The bill to legalise same-sex marriage, known as Bill no. 344, was introduced to the National Assembly on 7 November 2012.
 On 12 February 2013, the National Assembly approved the bill in a 329–229 vote.
 The Right-wing opposed the bill.
 The Senate approved the full bill with a 171–165 majority on 12 April with minor amendments.
 On 23 April, the National Assembly approved the amended bill, in a 331–225 vote, and following approval of the law by the Constitutional Council of France, it was signed into law by President Hollande on 18 May 2013, with the first same-sex weddings under the law taking place eleven days later.

 Labour reform

 As President, Hollande pursued labour reform to make France more competitive internationally.
-Legislation was introduced in late 2012 and after much debate passed the French lower and upper house in May 2013.
-The bill includes measures such as making it easier for workers to change jobs and for companies to fire employees.
-One of the main measures of the bill allows companies to temporarily cut workers' salaries or hours during times of economic difficulty.
-This measure takes its inspiration from Germany, where furloughs have been credited with allowing companies to weather difficult times without resorting to massive layoffs.
+Legislation for this, introduced in late 2012, after much debate passed the French lower and upper house in May 2013.
+The bill included measures such as making it easier for workers to change jobs and for companies to fire employees.
+One of the main measures of the bill allowed companies to temporarily cut workers' salaries or hours during times of economic difficulty.
+This measure took its inspiration from Germany, where furloughs have been credited with allowing companies to weather difficult times without resorting to massive layoffs.
 Layoffs in France are often challenged in courts and the cases can take years to resolve.
 Many companies cite the threat of lengthy court action – even more than any financial cost – as the most difficult part of doing business in France.
 The law shortens the time that employees have to contest a layoff and also lays out a scheme for severance pay.
 The government hopes this will help employees and companies reach agreement faster in contentious layoffs.

-Another key measure introduced are credits for training that follow employees throughout their career, regardless of where they work, and the right to take a leave of absence to work at another company.
+Another key measure introduced was credits for training that follow employees throughout their career, regardless of where they work, and the right to take a leave of absence to work at another company.
 The law will also require all companies to offer and partially pay for supplemental health insurance.
 Lastly, the law also reforms unemployment insurance, so that someone out of work doesn't risk foregoing significant benefits when taking a job that might pay less than previous work or end up only being temporary.
 Under the new law, workers will be able to essentially put benefits on hold when they take temporary work, instead of seeing their benefits recalculated each time.